Being a Casino Dealer: Dream Job or Nightmare?

-You may even be able to transfer to another casino owned by the same operator fairly easily if you’d like to, which can be perfect if you are willing or interested in traveling to new locations.
+You may even be able to transfer to another casino owned by the same operator fairly easily if you’d like to, or work as a dealer on a cruise ship, which can be perfect if you are willing or interested in traveling to new locations.

 Deal or No Deal?